matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 }
 ```

-Under `data`, all keys are a mirrored representation of the original `/_matrix/client/v3/user_directory/search`
-API. `file` is a `XMLHttpRequestBodyInit` that is supported as a data type in the `postMessage` API.
+`data.file` is a `XMLHttpRequestBodyInit` that is supported as a data type in the `postMessage` API.

 If the widget did not get approved for the capability required to send the event, the client MUST
 send an error response (as required currently by the capabilities system for widgets).